DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: Privacy-Preserving Messaging

 As a corollary of the unobservability proof, we have the following theorem. \begin{theorem} The pigeonhole protects the secrecy of messages from non-participants including the communication server. \end{theorem}

-Users of \name communicate with the communication server via Tor to hide their (network) identities from the communication server.
-In particular, we require sender anonymity to hide a querier's identity from document owners, and receiver anonymity to hide a document owner's identity from queriers.
-Using Tor ensures these properties even when journalists collude with the communication server.
+To hide their (network) identities from the communication server, users of \name communicate with the communication server via Tor.
+Sender anonymity hides queriers' identities from document owners, and receiver anonymity hides document owners' identities from queriers.
+Using Tor ensures these properties, even when journalists collude with the communication server.
 Formally, we define sender and receiver anonymity as follows:

-\begin{definition}[Sender anonymity] A communication system provides sender anonymous if any PPT adversary has a negligible advantage in guessing the sender of a message. \end{definition}
+\begin{definition}[Sender anonymity] A communication system provides sender anonymity if any PPT adversary has a negligible advantage in guessing the sender of a message. \end{definition}

-\begin{definition}[Receiver anonymity] A communication system provides receiver anonymous if any PPT adversary has a negligible advantage in guessing the receiver of a message. \end{definition}
+\begin{definition}[Receiver anonymity] A communication system provides receiver anonymity if any PPT adversary has a negligible advantage in guessing the receiver of a message. \end{definition}

 \begin{theorem} Assuming that Tor provides sender and receiver anonymity with respect to the communication server, the communication system provides sender and receiver anonymity at the network layer against adversaries who control the communication server and a subset of journalists. \end{theorem}